1.0 Our Framework

 We respect the fact that our members are autonomous individuals, and possess the freedom to act independently without the interference of Factory Berlin.
 In a practical sense, this means that each member of our Factory community is ultimately responsible for their own conduct, and for taking steps to protect their own business interests.

 In saying that, we strive to create and preserve trust within our community, and have certain behavioural and conduct expectations of our members.
-We do our best to gain an understanding of an applicant’s character during the application process, and take the time to educate all incoming members on our values and expectations during the compulsory Welcome Meeting.
+We do our best to gain an understanding of an applicant’s character during the application process, and take the time to educate all incoming members on our values and expectations during the compulsory Community Onboarding.
 We are unanimous in our belief that all members - whether interacting in the course of personal or business conduct - should collaborate ethically, responsibly and respectfully.

 2.0 Best Practices for Collaboration